 The month of April is regarded as both literally and figuratively the hottest for Thais.
 Aside from the sweltering summer heat, this is the month when the famous “Songkran Festival” takes place from the 13th-15th of April during the Thai New Year.
 In fact, mass celebration takes over the whole week, as the whole country turns into a gigantic battlefield for water fights.
+It’s no different for Songkran in 2020!
 So, choose between water guns, hose pipes, and even buckets as your weapon of choice in this aquawar.
 You will definitely get wet during Songkran in Thailand!

 Before you load your water gun, don’t forget to discover the traditional side of Songkran with our timeless guide by locals, Songkran Festival: The Ultimate Guide to Thai New Year and Thai Water Festival.

 Now that you’re intrigued about this holiday-cum-festival, let’s find out more about the best places to celebrate Songkran in Thailand.
-Here are the 5 best places to celebrate Songkran in Thailand!
+Here are the 5 best places to celebrate Songkran in Thailand in 2020!

 Being the capital city, Bangkok has more places to celebrate Songkran in Thailand than anywhere else.
 During Songkran, a mass exodus of at least half the locals occur as they travel back to their hometowns for family reunions.
 Consequently, foreign tourists and local Bangkokians flock about to enjoy one of the most highly anticipated festivities of the year.
 Most of the local shops, schools, restaurants, most businesses, and even banks completely shut down except for big department stores.
 Above all, this is when people from salarymen to students come out to celebrate the Thai holiday of holidays!